 That’s why a balance is so important in everything.
 And when it comes to baby food, this becomes especially important.
 Therefore the best source of glucose for our children can be carbohydrates in their natural form in all the known fruits and vegetables.

 Most pediatricians and nutritionists believe that babies under 12 months do not need salt as a food additive.
-Infants receive a sufficient amount of salt with breast milk, and the quality baby formula contains salt in the right amount.
+Infants receive a sufficient amount of salt with breast milk, and the quality organic baby formula contains salt in the right amount.
 That is why it does not matter whether your baby is breastfed or formula-fed – he or she does not need extra salt.

 With the excessive intake of salt in the child’s body, there is a violation of the normal function of the kidneys and pancreas (which are especially sensitive at an early age), the nervous and endocrine systems, and the thermoregulatory system.